AlexDeLos/RugPullDetection/README.md

 ### Notes
 The main task is the generation of the data to be used in training.
 This is done by the build_data.py file in a nohup process.

-#### nohup informantion
+#### nohup information
 We use nohup so that we can close the terminal and the code continues to run in the instance.
 The command structure is the following: "nohup python nohup python3 example_run.py --example flag > example.out".
-At time of writting the current runing command is: "nohup python nohup python3 build_data.py -e True -t True --data_path full_data_2 > example.out"".
+At time of writting the current runing command is: `nohup python nohup python3 build_data.py -e True -t True --data_path full_data_2 > example.out`.
 Running this will produce to output files, a .out file (focus on this one, it will show all the prints) and a .log file.

 #### code flags